 - Using a MEO satellite service like O3B

-- Reduce local traffic like software updates – schedule when office is unattended
+- Schedule software updates for when the office is unattended

 - Ensure there is adequate network bandwidth available and the service is not over subscribed

 - Trace route to google to check where the issue is.
 Ping a device at the distant end (Teleport)

-VSAT satellite latency should be between 550 and 650msec on a good link.
+VSAT satellite latency should be between 600 and 700 msec on a good link.